XG (group): Name

-The group's name XG is an acronym of "Xtraordinary Girls".
-The term is used as an aspirational name the group strives to empower young people all over the world with their fresh, inventive music and performance.
+The group's name, XG, is an acronym for "Xtraordinary Girls".
+The term is used as an aspirational name, as the group strives to empower young people all over the world with their fresh, inventive music and performance.
+XG's fandom name is "Alphaz".

 Career

-2022–present: Introduction and debut
+2022–2023: Introduction and debut

 XG's social media accounts were launched on January 25, 2022, with a short video entitled Xgalx – The Beginning.
 The video showed several girls in training for the Xgalx Project.
 This was followed by a dance performance video directed by Choi Hyo-jin, of the Korean street dance TV show Street Woman Fighter.
-Over the next few weeks the group released a series of teaser content, including rap video featuring Jurin and Harvey performing a cover of Rob Stone's "Chill Bill", and a vocal cover video of Justin Bieber's "Peaches", performed by Juria and Chisa.
-On February 2, XG posted solo dance performance videos, with each member dancing in a different style.
+Over the next few weeks, the group released a series of teaser content, including a rap video featuring Jurin and Harvey performing a cover of Rob Stone's "Chill Bill", and a vocal cover video of Justin Bieber's "Peaches", performed by Juria and Chisa.
+On February 2, XG posted solo dance performance videos, with each member dancing in different styles.

-On March 18, XG made their debut with the release of their all English-language digital single "Tippy Toes".
+On March 18, 2022, XG made their debut with the release of their all English-language digital single "Tippy Toes".
 On June 29, they released their second all English-language single titled "Mascara", followed by their first television appearance on South Korean Mnet's M Countdown performing the single.
 On November 17, XG released a rap cypher video entitled Galz Xypher.
-The video became viral on a TikTok through an XG fan account, gaining 14 million views on the platform.
+The video became viral on a TikTok through an XG fan account, gaining over 15 million views on the platform.

-On January 25, 2023, XG released their third all English-language single, "Shooting Star" along with its music video and an additional track, "Left Right".

-On March 6 2023, XG entered the Mediabase US Radio Top 40, becoming the first female Japanese artists and the first Japanese group to do so.
+On January 25, 2023, XG released their third all English-language single, Shooting Star, featuring a single of the same name, its music video, and an additional track titled "Left Right".
+On March 6, XG entered the Mediabase US Radio Top 40, becoming the first female Japanese artist and the first Japanese group to do so.
+On June 30, XG released "Grl Gvng" accompanied by its music video, as a pre-release single preceding their debut EP New DNA.
+On August 4, XG released "TGIF" accompanied by its music video, as the second pre-release single to their debut EP New DNA.
+On August 23, XG released "New Dance" accompanied by its music video, as the third and final pre-release single to their debut EP New DNA.
+On September 27, XG's debut EP New DNA was released alongside its lead single "Puppet Show", accompanied by its music video.
+The EP was certified gold by the Recording Industry Association of Japan (RIAJ) for shipments of over 100,000 copies.